Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penalty & Fine Schedule

-Drone surveillance of targeted person or property without warrant (Idaho Code 21-213)
+Drone surveillance of targeted persons or private property without warrant (Idaho Code § 21-213)

 ImprisonmentN/A

-Publishing drone recordings of individuals without written consent (Idaho Code 21-213)
+Publishing or disseminating photographs or recordings of individuals without written consent (Idaho Code § 21-213)

 ImprisonmentN/A